transloadit/jquery-sdk/README.md

 ### BC Breaking changes:

-- The onStart() and onExecuting() callbacks receive a stripped down version of the assembly object parameter.
+- The onStart() and onExecuting() callbacks now receive only a stripped down version of the assembly object parameter.
 - The onUpload() and onResult() callbacks no longer receive the assembly object as a parameter.
 - The formData parameter has been removed, because all uploads use XHR now.
 This will only break BC for you if you used formData: customFormDataObj.
 In that case you should add the contents of your custom form data as hidden input fields to the form now.
 - Several new translations have been added for which you would need to add a translation in case you run on a custom locale.
 Please check "How to add your own localization / other language strings" at the bottom of this page for details.